What is BARC?

 The Behavioral Assessment and Response Committee (BARC) began as the UNM Faculty Intervention Team in August 2007 and focuses on student behavior and assisting faculty and staff respond when students are in distress or behaving disruptively.
-The BARC takes action when students make threats in a paper or express hopelessness through an art project, act out repeatedly in class, or harm themselves in residence halls.
-Mitigating risk at UNM is the goal of the BARC.
+BARC takes action when students exihibit disturbing and potentially dangerous behavior.
+Mitigating risk at UNM is the goal of BARC.

 Who We Are